DHS official defends Mahmoud Khalil arrest, but offers few details on why it happened

 Edgar: I mean, Michel, have you watched it on TV?
 It's pretty clear.

 Michel: No, it isn't.
-Explain it to those of us who have not or perhaps others have not.
+Well, explain it to those of us who have not or perhaps others have not.
 What exactly did you do?

 Martin: Do you not know?
 Are you telling us that you're not aware?

-Note: This story was edited by Kristian Monroe.
-Ximena Bustillo contributed to this story.